Dr. Anne Wheeler

 Shireen Parimoo completed her PhD at the University of Toronto in May 2023.
 Her research explored how the structural and functional properties of the human brain were altered over the course of the adult lifespan and how those contributed to age-related differences in cognitive functioning.
 Prior to that, she completed her Master’s at UofT where she used eye-tracking to examine age differences in visual attention and recognition memory.
 Shireen is currently a Bioinformatician at the Centre for Computational Medicine at SickKids and is working with Dr. Wheeler on the Canadian Pediatric Imaging Platform project, which aims to characterize brain development in children and adolescents.
 Outside of work, Shireen enjoys long-distance running and biking, bouldering, hiking/camping, creative writing, and hosting trivia and board game nights.

 Eman Nishat completed her Honours BSc at the University of Toronto with a specialist in Neuroscience.
 She is a PhD candidate in the Department of Physiology and Collaborative Program in Neuroscience.
-Her work uses advanced neuroimaging techniques to investigate changes in white matter maturation following a childhood concussion, and the relationship with cognition and mental health.
+Her work uses advanced neuroimaging techniques to investigate changes in white matter maturation following a childhood concussion, and the relationship with mental health.
 Outside of the lab, Eman is passionate about science communication and making scientific research accessible to the general public.

 Prashanth Velayudhan completed his Honours Co-operative Chemistry BSc at the University of Waterloo.
 He is a PhD candidate in the Department of Physiology and Collaborative Program in Neuroscience.